privet-kitty/cl-mps/README.md

 - In ROWS section, the first row that is indicated as 'N' is regarded as the objective.
 Other such rows are ignored.
 - RANGES section is ignored.
 - Variables whose bound type is BV, LI, or UI are regarded as integral.
+- `read-mps` can interpret parts of CPLEX extensions.
   - In COLS section, variables between the two markers, INTORG and INTEND, are regarded as integral.
-(This is CPLEX extension.
-See https://www.ibm.com/docs/en/icos/20.1.0?topic=extensions-integer-variables-in-mps-files.)
+(See https://www.ibm.com/docs/en/icos/20.1.0?topic=extensions-integer-variables-in-mps-files.)
-- `read-mps` interprets OBJSENSE section if it exists.
+  - OBJSENSE section is parsed if it exists.
+(See https://www.ibm.com/docs/en/icos/20.1.0?topic=extensions-objective-sense-name-offset-in-mps-files.)
-- You cannot use the following reserved words for item names: `NAME`, `ENDATA`, `ROWS`, `COLUMNS`, `RHS`, `BOUNDS`, `RANGES`, and `OBJSENSE`.
+- The following words are reserved: `NAME`, `ENDATA`, `ROWS`, `COLUMNS`, `RHS`, `BOUNDS`, `RANGES`, `OBJSENSE`, and `OBJECT BOUND`.
 - The type of the parsed real numbers follows `*read-default-float-format*`.
-Some implementation allows this variable to be `rational` and `read-mps` also supports it.
+Some implementations allow this variable to be `rational` and `read-mps` also supports it.

 ## Copyright